Valuing a Dental Practice

 If you currently own a dental practice, consider the possibility of selling.
-Reason being, now is a great to time to prepare to sell.
+The reason is now is a great time to prepare to sell.
 The first step to selling is obtaining a business valuation.
-Over the past few years, I have provided business valuations for several dental practices across the country.
+Over the past few years, Peak Business Valuation has provided business valuations for several dental practices across the country.
 Below are some of the key factors used in valuing a dental practice.
 Keep in mind that the factors listed below are only a guide.
 For additional questions, reach out to Peak Business Valuation by scheduling a free consultation.

 - 1.0 – 2.0x Sellers Discretionary Earnings, includes inventory

 A patient referral program is a marketing system designed for providers who recognize that new patients are vital to growing their practice.
-Programs vary widely from practice to practice, but the ultimate goal it to motivate current patients to reach out to friends and family, etc. Often times, a dental practice will provide gratuities in the form of sweepstakes, gift cards or discounts off future service.
+Programs vary widely from practice to practice, but the ultimate goal is to motivate current patients to reach out to friends and family, etc. Oftentimes, a dental practice will provide gratuities in the form of sweepstakes, gift cards, or discounts on future services.
 An established referral program will lead to an increase in revenue.
 In addition, a referral program shows potential buyers that there is a marketing plan in place and a loyal customer base.

 How does your business stack up next to the industry in terms of revenue breakdown?
-The primary revenue sources for Dental Practices are restoration, preventative and dental consultations.
-Observe the percentage breakdown of your revenue and compare to that of the industry.
+The primary revenue sources for dental practices are restoration, preventative and dental consultations.
+Observe the percentage breakdown of your revenue and compare it to that of the industry.
 Below is data derived from IBISWorld.
 If you are interested in more industry research, feel free to schedule a free consultation with Peak Business Valuation.

 Dental Practice Products & Services: